tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 The `//kage:unit pixels` is a special directive similar to Golang's compiler directives.
 Without it, you would be operating in texels mode.
 The general recommendation —and what all advanced users I know of are doing— is to use the new pixels mode.
 All the information in this tutorial is based on the pixel mode; if there's anything that behaves differently under the texels mode, I won't even bother telling you, so keep that in mind.

 > [!TIP]
-> *If you are too lazy, you can use [kageland](https://www.kageland.com/) to test Kage shaders online.
-You can copy paste the shader code above and just `Run` it on your browser.*
+> *If you are too lazy, you can also use [www.kageland.com](https://www.kageland.com/), a very handy playground created by [@tomlister](https://github.com/tomlister) to write and share Kage shaders from your browser.
+Try copy pasting the shader code above and `Run` it!*

 ## Load and invoke